awiggs/chip-gr8/docsource/pages/docs.md

 The number of steps that are performed when an AI calls `act`.

 ##### `instances=1`
-The number of vm instances to create.
+The number of VM instances to create.

 ##### `display=False`
-If True, the vm will create a Chip-Gr8 display.
+If True, the VM will create a Chip-Gr8 display.
 Cannot be True if instances does not equal 1.

 ##### `smooth=False`
 If True, enables the experimental smooth rendering mode.
 This mode is slow on most machines.

 ##### `startPaused=False`
-If True, the vm instance will start paused.
+If True, the VM instance will start paused.

 ##### `aiInputMask=0xFFFF`
 The keys usable to the AI agent as a bitmask.
 The keys available to the user are the bitwise inverse of this mask.